- As low as $298/Night

 - Approximately 750 square feet

-Appreciate a coffee bar (completely supplied) in the kitchen.
-There is no dishwasher so we have supplied paper plate holders.
+Savor a coffee bar (entirely supplied) in the kitchen.
+There is no dishwasher so we have included paper plate holders and paper plates.

-We start you off with toilet paper, paper towels, shampoo, dish soap, laundry detergent, and linens are included.
+We start you off with toilet paper, paper towels, shampoo, dish soap, laundry detergent, and linens are supplied.

 Parking is not supplied in rental price.